UBC-MDS/compassist/CONTRIBUTING.md

 # Contributing

-Contributions are welcome, and they are greatly appreciated!
+Contributions to the [Compassist Repository](https://github.com/UBC-MDS/compassist) are welcome, and any feedback, input, or bug reports are greatly appreciated!
 Every little bit helps, and credit will always be given.

 ## Types of Contributions

 ### Report Bugs

-If you are reporting a bug, please include:
+If you are reporting a bug, please open an issue and include:

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.